rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 *Name* cannot contain "<", ">", "/" or spaces.
 Alphanumeric and the underscore are the only allowed characters.
 *Device Name* cannot be "pub", "sub" or "unsub"; these are reserved keywords for sending generic MQTT messages.
-  * There is some validation of the *Topic* and *Device Name* fields to enforce the above rules and to avoid name duplication, but it may not be perfect.
+  * There is some validation of the <i>Topic</i> and *Device Name* fields to enforce the above rules and to avoid name duplication, but it may not be perfect.
   * For each device, an HV Flag or Variable can be assigned.
 Assigning a Flag or Variable is optional.
 There is no checking to make sure a Flag or Variable is not used more than once.